tahoma2d/tahoma2d_docs/source/interface_overview.rst

 Available rooms are listed on the far right of the menu bar.
 Each room always displays the contents of the current scene.

 Rooms can be named and their order can be rearranged.
 New rooms can be added and existing rooms can be deleted.
-When a room is added it is empty; to configure it, windows can be added one by one (see below).
+When a room is added it is empty; to configure it, panels can be added one by one (see below).

 .. tip:: **To enter a room:**